-A lot of people fail to recognize that Velma Johnston, “Wild Horse Annie,” testified that helicopters should be used.
+A Congressional hearing was held.
 At that time there was a huge push to resume mustanging (the wholesale harvest of wild horses where they were sent to slaughter for things like fertilizer and chicken feed).
 This push came after the “claiming period,” essentially a period where mustanging continued by many essentially unregulated.
 (Authority for BLM law enforcement to actually address violations of illegal capture of wild horses also began at that time).

 Now the issue that most people are concerned with is “inhumane treatment.”
 The Act, and underlying provisions, require BLM to manage wild horses and burros humanely.

 These hearings are also not about the humane handling policy.
 A policy is now in place as of November 2015 (IM-151-15), or the Comprehensive Animal Welfare Policy or “CAWP.”
 (We see some very uniformed orgs calling it “CAWPS”).
 This comes with a specific protocol that is also not susceptible to petitions or screaming to change it.